TryKickoff/trykickoff.github.io/learn/grid.md

    link: js.html
 ---

-Kickoff's Grid is a simple, but fully responsive, grid framework developed by <a href="http://github.com/mrmartineau/">Zander Martineau</a>.
-The grid system uses percents instead of pixels for column widths.
-It has the same responsive capabilities as our fixed grid system, ensuring proper proportions for key screen resolutions and devices.
+Kickoff's Grid is a simple, fully responsive, grid framework.
+The grid system uses flexbox, but also provides a fallback that can be used in tandem with a feature detection script such as Modernizr.

+By utilising flexbox, the grid can make otherwise difficult layout tasks very simple.
+Grid column widths are set in percentages rather than pixels, which makes it more flexible for responsive sites.

 To see a demo of the grid's features, head over to the [grid demo page](/demos/grids.html)